UCI-CARL/CARLsim4/pyCARL/README.md

 2. Ubuntu 16.04

 Ubuntu Users:
-1. Users on an Ubuntu platform can install the pyCARL in USER and DEV mode (explained below).
+1. Users on an Ubuntu platform can install pyCARL in USER and DEV mode (explained below).

 Mac OSX Users:
 1. Users on a MacOSX platform will have to install pyCARL in DEV mode ONLY. (explained below)